How to crab

 - Store legal-size “keeper” crabs in a cooler with ice or ice packs, or in a bucket or cooler with water.

-- If you keep your crabs in bucket or cooler with water make sure to change the water frequently to keep the water cool and ensure they don't run out of oxygen in the water.
+- If you keep your crabs in a bucket or cooler with water, make sure to change the water frequently to keep the water cool and ensure they don't run out of oxygen in the water.

 - Releasing “soft shell” crab is strongly recommended.
 Soft shelled crab are newly molted and are essentially a small crab in a big crab's body.
 Meat pick out can be very low (as little as half that of a crab in good condition) and the quality of the meat is usually stringy and not as delicious.

 About: Adult Dungeness crab forage on a number of fish and invertebrate species.
 They are relatively short lived crustaceans with a maximum life expectancy of about 10 years.
 Every spring, female Dungeness molt, which attracts male crabs to both mate with and protect them while their shells are soft.
 Males molt in the late summer.
 Since the males do not have a protector while their shells are soft, they generally bury themselves in the sand, making them more difficult to attract to crab pots.

 Habitat: They can be found throughout the sandy and muddy areas in the shallowest parts of lower estuaries all the way to ocean depths of 2,000 feet.

 Best identification characters: